 - 1. Visit http://tplinkwifi.net, and log in with the password you set for the router. - 2.
-Go to Advanced > Network > IPv6 Tunnel. - 3.
-Enable IPv6 Tunnel, and select the Tunneling Mechanism (6rd or DS-Lite, we take 6rd as an example) and select a WAN connection from the drop-down list. - 4.
-According to the parameters provided by your ISP, choose Auto or Manual as the configuration type.
-More parameters may needed if you choose Manual.
+Go to Advanced > Network > IPv6 Tunnel. - Enable IPv6 Tunnel, and select 6rd as the tunneling mechanism and select a WAN connection from the dropdown list. - According to the parameters provided by your ISP, choose Auto or Manual.
+More parameters are needed if you choose Manual. - 5.
+Click Save.